arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 # Invoke JQ

 In this first section, we'll learn how to invoke JQ and its basic principles.
-The whole content of this section is also shown in the following Asciinema session.
+The whole content of this section has been recorded with Asciinema (but is available as regular text right after the player).

 <asciinema-player poster="npt:1:20" title="Invoke JQ" author="Arnaud Lauret"  rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-1/invoke-jq.cast"></asciinema-player>